sondalex/r-pairplot/README.md

 # pairplot

-Library for making pairplots in R, inspired by [seaborn.pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html) and [GGally::ggpairs()]. and based on `ggplot2` and `patchwork`.
+Library for making pairplots in R, inspired by [seaborn.pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html) and [GGally::ggpairs()][https://ggobi.github.io/ggally/reference/ggpairs.html]. and based on `ggplot2` and `patchwork`.
 This package is small but designed to be general.